 Two lawsuits that seek class action status have been filed in the United States District Court for the Eastern District of New York against us and various current and former directors, officers and employees under the federal securities laws (Smith et al. v.
 Eli Lilly and Company et al., filed March 28, 2007, and Valentine v.
 Eli Lilly and Company et al., filed April 5, 2007).
 The suits have been consolidated under the caption In re Eli Lilly and Company Securities Litigation.
 In August 2007, the lead plaintiffs filed a consolidated amended complaint, seeking certification of a putative class of purchasers of our stock from August 1, 2002, through December 22, 2006.
 The complaint alleges that the defendants made false and misleading statements regarding Zyprexa in violation of the Securities Exchange Act of 1934, and seeks unspecified compensatory damages and the costs of suit, including attorneys' fees.
 In April 2008, the court granted summary judgment in favor of all defendants, dismissing the action.
-We anticipate that plaintiffs will appeal the decision.
-We believe these claims are without merit and intend to defend against them vigorously.
+Plaintiffs have waived their right to appeal, bringing this litigation to a close.

-In 2007, the company received two demands from shareholders that the board of directors cause the company to take legal action against current and former directors and others for allegedly causing damage to the company through improper marketing of Evista, Prozac, and Zyprexa.
+In 2007, the company received two demands from shareholders that the board of directors cause the company to take legal action against current and former directors and others for allegedly causing damage to the company through improper marketing of Evista.
+Prozac, and Zyprexa.
 In accordance with procedures established under the Indiana Business Corporation Law (Ind.
 Code § 23-1-32), the board has appointed a committee of independent persons to consider the demands and determine what action, if any, the company should take in response.
-Since January 2008, we have been served with six shareholder derivative lawsuits: Lambrecht, et al. v.
+Since January 2008, we have been served with seven shareholder derivative lawsuits: Lambrecht, et al. v.
 Taurel, et al., filed January 17, 2008, in the United States District Court for the Southern District of Indiana; Staehr et al. v.
 Eli Lilly and Company et al., filed March 27, 2008, in Marion County Superior Court in Indianapolis, Indiana; Waldman et al., v.
 Eli Lilly and Company et al., filed February 11, 2008, in the United States District Court for the Eastern District of New York; Solomon v.
 Eli Lilly and Company et al., filed March 27, 2008, in Marion County Superior Court in Indianapolis, Indiana; Robbins v.
-Taurel, et al., filed April 9, 2008, in the United States District Court for the Eastern District of New York; and City of Taylor General Employees Retirement System v.
-Taurel, et al., filed April 15, 2008, in the United States District Court for the Eastern District of New York.
+Taurel, et al., filed April 9, 2008, in the United States District Court for the Eastern District of New York; City of Taylor General Employees Retirement System v.
+Taurel, et al., filed April 15, 2008, in the United States District Court for the Eastern District of New York; and Zemprelli v.
+Taurel, et al., filed June 24, 2008, in the United States District Court for the Southern District of Indiana.
 Two of these lawsuits were filed by the shareholders who served the demands described above.
-All six lawsuits are nominally filed on behalf of the company, against various current and former directors and officers and allege that the named officers and directors harmed the company through the improper marketing of Zyprexa and, in certain suits, Evista and Prozac.
+All seven lawsuits are nominally filed on behalf of the company, against various current and former directors and officers and allege that the named officers and directors harmed the company through the improper marketing of Zyprexa, and in certain suits, Evista and Prozac.
+The Zemprelli suit also claims that certain defendants violated sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
 We believe these shareholder derivative lawsuits are without merit and are prepared to defend against them vigorously.